Events

 About Daryl Ireland

 Daryl Ireland is a Research Assistant Professor of Mission at Boston University, where he focuses on the history of Christianity in Asia, as well as the intersection of international development and faith.
 He is the author of John Song: Modern Chinese Christianity and the Making of a New Man (2020).
-His book, Visions of Salvation: Chinese Christian Posters in an Age of Revolution will be published in April.
+His book, Visions of Salvation: Chinese Christian Posters in an Age of Revolution was published in April 2023.

 We are grateful to Billy Graham Hall at Wheaton College for hosting this event and to Christianity Today for co-sponsoring.